rv178/website/content/posts/learning-chess.md

 I didn't become a grandmaster after finishing it (unfortunately) so I played more games, particularly against the [Stockfish chess engine](https://stockfishchess.org/) because my friends wouldn't agree to play with me.

-Around this time I was extremely interested in making a chess engine (inspired by stockfish) and I created a project in Rust, but eventually gave up because it was a lot of work.
+> Around this time I was extremely interested in making a chess engine (inspired by stockfish) and I created a project in Rust, but eventually gave up because it was a lot of work.
-I had managed to create a board implementation but after trying to implement FEN string parsing I gave up midway.
+> I had managed to create a board implementation but after trying to implement FEN string parsing I gave up midway.

+Hi it's me from the future and I've decided to rewrite the engine.
+I got a working FEN string parsing implementation by first splitting the FEN string using whitespaces and then parsing each string individually.
+It's still not that polished and I aim to refactor it soon and implement game state tracking.

 However for the fellow devs who are reading this, [chessprogramming.org](https://www.chessprogramming.org/Main_Page) covers a lot of information regarding engine development in detail.